Here are common questions. Feel free to ask more.

 11) Do I have to be home when the packers are there?
 Someone who knows priorities must be there at all times.
 Time the movers work without direction is billable overtime.

 13) Can I help the packers disassemble, pack, or move things?
-No. It not save time or money, and it will put your goods, insurance, and health at risk.
-If you want to pack non-delicates, you must give a list of contents and boxes can not be insured for more than $300 each.
+No. It will not save time or money, and it will put your goods, insurance, and health at risk.
 During pickup, spend your time making sure movers take and leave what you want.

 14) How do we make sure the packers take the right stuff?
 Use DNS (do not ship) labels, and look around before they leave.
 Tell them if they took or left something you did not want them to.
 It is your responsibility to make sure they have taken and left what they were supposed to before they leave.
 Take your time, look around.
 Uncorrected mistakes get more expensive with time.